The spatial distribution of Milky Way satellites, gaps in streams and the nature of dark matter: Introduction

 Finally, one can envisage a situation in which the nature of the dark matter can affect the presence of satellite planes.
 The phase space distribution of satellites is influenced by group infall \citep{Li08,Shao18} and filamentary accretion \citep{Libeskind05,Lovell2011}.
 Haloes that form in low density regions, such as lower mass filaments, are delayed in their collapse times, such that their gas is photo-evaporated by reionisation before collapse and they can no longer form stars; they will also be less massive. \citet{Lovell19a} showed that the introduction of a power spectrum cutoff makes this delay longer than is the case for CDM, in a manner that is anti-correlated with the local density.
 If the WDM model is sufficiently extreme, the formation of galaxy-mass haloes in low mass filaments may be inhibited, restricting infall of dwarf galaxies to a small number of massive filaments and thus a greater proportion of dwarf galaxies will be members of planes.
 The crucial question is whether the cutoff scale at which this effect happens is above or below the cutoff scale that is consistent with current bounds on WDM \citep{Enzi21,Nadler21,Newton21}; this problem has not previously been addressed.

 In this study we use the COCO $N$-body simulations \citep{Hellwing16,Bose16a} to examine the spatial configurations of satellites in the WDM and CDM cosmologies.
 We will extract MW-analogue haloes that are produced in both simulations, and analyse the infall history of their subhaloes.
 We will briefly discuss the radial distribution of subhaloes as pertains to dwarf galaxies, devote the bulk of our analysis to the distribution and concentration of dark subhaloes, and present a brief coda on the question of planes of satellites.

+A definitive study would also account for the contraction of the host halo and the presence of the stellar disc in destroying subhaloes on radial orbits \citep{Blumenthal86,Gnedin04,Ahmed17,GarrisonKimmel17,Sawala17,Richings20}.
+This would require numerous hydrodynamical simulations and is beyond the scope of this paper: we will therefore highlight the limitations of our $N$-body approach throughout the text as necessary, including in a dedicated subsection (Section~\ref{subsec:barimpact}).

 This paper is organised as follows.
 We describe our simulations in Section~\ref{sec:sims}, present our results in Section~\ref{sec:res}, and draw conclusions in Section~\ref{sec:conc}.